madskjeldgaard/komet/README.md

 - Define one source sound function, get a plethora of SynthDefs - each source function is combined with every envelope, filter and panning function in the library automatically.
 - Consistent argument names in SynthDefs
-- Strict typing to ensure data is initialized correctly
+- Strict-ish typing to ensure data is initialized correctly
 - An FX library organized into stereo, channelized and high order ambisonics versions.
 	- Includes a framework for generating "parallel processing" fx SynthDefs from all defined fx source functions
 - Multichannel support: